MystenLabs/sui/crates/sui-sdk/README.md

 1. Open a Terminal or Console and go to the `sui/crates/sui-sdk` directory.

 1. Run `cargo doc` to build the documentation into the `sui/target` directory.
-Take note of location of the generated file from the last line of the output, e.g. `Generated /Users/foo/sui/target/doc/sui_sdk/index.html`
+Take note of location of the generated file from the last line of the output, for example `Generated /Users/foo/sui/target/doc/sui_sdk/index.html`.

 1. Open the `sui/target/doc/sui_sdk/index.html` file from above with a browser, like Chrome.